The purpose of the review is to assess your current levels of compliance with employment law and highlight any risk to your business.

 As an employer, you are required to review your data protection policies and practices and this may include how you process the data you hold relating to your employees.

 You must log consent when obtaining certain HR data from an employee from 25th May 2018, usually any data beyond that which is required to process payroll and satisfy HR requirements.

-As part of your Employment Law Review, your consultant will review the following:
+As part of your Employment Law Review, your specialist will review the following:

 After this review we will ensure that your documentation will be GDPR compliant.
 We will follow up with a report, with recommendations where you will be able to take those important steps to get your documents compliant.

 We will respond to your call back within 24 hours during business working hours×